Healthy Homes Assessment Wellington Central

 Heating Wellington Central

-Wellington Central rental properties require a reliable source of heating that can warm the living space to a minimum of 18degC even on the coldest winter days.
-This is the minimum temperature indoors suggested by the World Health Organisation for people’s physical well-being and mental wellbeing.
+Wellington Central rental properties must have a fixed heating source which can warm the principal or the biggest living space to at least 18degC even on the coldest days of the year.
+This is the recommended minimum indoor temperature recommended by the World Health Organisation for people’s physical well-being and mental wellbeing.

-The source of heating requirements for it to be permanent (i.e. not portable) with at least 1.5 kW of heating capacity, and must meet the minimum capacity for heating required for the main living room.
-A Heating Assessment Tool can be used to check if the installed heater(s) are sufficient or whether you will require to top up by adding a second heater.
-Open fires and unflued combustion heaters, such as portable LPG bottle heaters aren’t considered acceptable heating options in the Healthy Homes Standard.
+The heating source needs for it to be permanent (i.e. not portable), at minimum 1.5 kW of heating capacity, and must meet the minimum requirement for heat capacity in the living area.
+A Heating Assessment Tool can be used to determine if the current installed heater(s) are sufficient or whether you will require to top up by adding a second heater.
+Open fires as well as unflued combustion heaters like the portable LPG bottle heaters are not considered to be safe heating options for Healthy Homes Standard.
+Healthy Homes Standard.

-If the heating system you offer is an electric heater or heat pump then it must be equipped with the thermostat.
+If the heating that you offer is electric heating (or heat pump), then it must have the thermostat.
 This will help make the heating more consistent and efficient.
-In most homes, larger fixed heating systems such as wood burners, heat pumps, pellet burners or flued gas heaters are required.
-In certain situations, like small apartment buildings an electric, fixed heater may suffice.
+For most homes, larger fixed heating systems such as heat pumps, wood burners, pellet burners or flued gas heaters are necessary.
+In certain situations, like small apartments the smaller fixed electric heater may be sufficient.

-If the living area already has a permanent heating source like an air conditioner, it might just need an update to be able to meet the standards.
-Certain kinds of heaters aren’t able to be used to comply with the quality since they’re either expensive, inefficient and/or unhealthy to run.
+If your living space already has a central heating source such as a heat pump, then it may require some additional energy in order to comply with the standards.
+Certain kinds of heaters cannot be used to comply with the quality as they are either expensive, inefficient and/or unhealthy to run.

 See the full details to the Healthy Homes heating needs.